TEJASVISJAIN/oneFootballScraper/README.md

 - Python 3.8+
 - Node.js 16+
 - npm (for installing Node.js dependencies)
-- An OpenAI API key (for summarization)
+- A Groq AI API key (for summarization)

 ### 1. Clone the repository
 ```bash